minabansal/reshape_ramen/README.md

 When cleaning the happiness csv file, we removed and renamed columns so that we were only dealing with relevant data and were able to more clearly understand what the columns meant.
 After cleaning the file, we renamed countries in the Ramen file to correspond to the country names in the happiness report.
 ### Load
 Then, we merged the happiness data with the average ramen ratings grouped by country to create a single dataset.
 This data set could be manipulated to understand the relation of ramen ratings to country happiness, along with other varying factors based of the UN report for each country.
+Finally we used SQLalchemy to load our table directly into our database for future reference and usage.

 At the end of the week, your team will submit a Final Report that describes the following: